The Researchfish 2018 submission exercise is open for responses between Monday 5 February 2018 and 16:00 hours on Thursday 15 March 2018.

 Yes, they do need to complete the survey if they are currently funded by NIHR or have completed and are within 5 years of the end date of their NIHR funding.

 The NIHR Evaluation Team have confirmed that "As well as the main outcomes, we have included additional questions as part of an NIHR career tracker.
 These questions will be aimed at those trainees who have completed their award since the last submission in order to collect information on their career progression, including those on the MSc in Clinical Research scheme.
 Whilst the sanctions will not apply to NIHR Master's students in 2018 due to the nature of the contract arrangements, we still expect all trainees to submit their portfolio to us.
 All trainees are free to only complete the sections that are relevant to their research and a ‘nil return’ is acceptable if appropriate and this is expected rather than not submitting at all."

-Can my supervisor submit on my behalf?
+Can a supervisor submit on a student's/graduate’s behalf?

 No, supervisors are not able to submit the return on behalf of the student/graduate, this is the responsibility of the student/graduate.

 Researchfish has added primary supervisors to studentships as Team Members so they are able to review and edit outcome information, or provide advice.
-You are able to grant access to additional supervisory team members or other academic staff if necessary.
+Students/graduates are able to grant access to additional supervisory team members or other academic staff if necessary.

 - Funders use this information for communicating about what has arisen from the research they fund, and it is vital information for them in securing ongoing funding from the government for research in the current climate.
 The more funders can demonstrate value-for-money, the more funding will be available in the future for research grants and studentships.

 - The University’s overall return rates (staff and students/graduates) will be considered in any future doctoral training funding calls.
 A low institutional return rate is likely to be detrimental to any future bids.